CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Useful terminology:

-**Bucket**: is a container in which all your data/ files/directories are stored.
+**Bucket**: is a container in which all your data/files/directories are stored.
 You can have multiple buckets for each project.
 Each bucket is accessible just to you, all the project members and CSC users you personally give access to using MyCSC or SD Connect.
 The container name is visible to the internet.

-**CSC Project**: All your data in CSC belong inside a project.
+**CSC Project**: all your data in CSC belong inside a project.
 You can have one project or multiple projects.
 When you set up a project you can add project members, you need to define a project manager, and you need to described which type of sensitive data you are processing.

 **CSC Project ID**: It can be sourced using the following command using the CLI        or from this link        or from SD Connect User .
 It defines and it is used for

 **CSC Project name**: MY CSC project ID (NNNNN)

-**SD Connect Account**: It the CSC project ID in Open Stak, it can to define who you are sharing a bucket with in SD Connect.
-It is a synonim of CSC Project ID, however displayed in account..... in the user interface.
+**SD Connect Account**: It is the CSC project ID in Open Stak, it is used to define the project with who you share your containers in SD Connect.
+It is a synonim of CSC Project ID when using the command line tool.
+In the SD Connect user interface is displayed unser * User Information> Project usage * and displayed as series of  32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.

 **Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
 It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
 VMs used for the Sensitive Data Services currently support only Linux operating system and are completely isolated from the internet for security reasons.